modulus100/time-series-analysis-spotify-streams/README.md

 ### Times series analysis with Spotify streams

+This project is a part of Data mining course, topic was chosen by author.
 Goal of the project is to get familiar with time series analysis based in Spotify chart data and understand what value can it give.